How to remove and destroy a hard drive

 3) Remove the plate.
 The plate is where most of the data is stored so this part in particular needs to be destroyed.
 In some instances there is more than one plate.

 4) Hammer time!
 Smashing the plate with a hammer is the final stage.
-Ensure you are wearing protective gear – safety goggles and gloves are a must!
-Particles can fly off so it’s vital that nobody else is around during this process.
+Ensure you are wearing protective gear – safety goggles and protective gloves are a must!
+Particles can fly off so it’s vital that nobody else is near you during this process.

 5) After destruction bag up the remains and take to a suitable recycling center.